difli/datastax-workshop/README.md

 * [GraphQL API 🧩](#graphql) - Modern GraphQL standard
 * [Document API 📚](#document) - Use Cassandra like a Document Database

+The Stargate APIs are available by default on [Astra](https://astra.datastax.com) (the Serverless Managed Cloud Cassandra Database by DataStax), [Open Source Cassandra](https://cassandra.apache.org) and [DataStax Enterprise](https://www.datastax.com).

 Additionally, we'll go into [SAI indexes 🚀](#sai) - Indexing with Cassandra at Relational Scale!
+This new type of indexing is available by default on [Astra](https://astra.datastax.com) and [DataStax Enterprise](https://www.datastax.com) > v8.6.3.

 ## ① Prerequisites
 Make sure to sign up for free on https://astra.datastax.com.
 And why not?
 You get $25 of credit every month!
 The $25 credit is good for approximately 30 million reads, 5 million writes, and 40GB of storage per month 🎉.